Q: COVID-19 related question - Why are you asking customers to renew by 17th May?

-Q: Are there any concessions for the new Garden Waste service if I am elderly, disabled or on benefits?
+Q: Are there any concessions for the garden waste service if I am elderly, disabled or on benefits?

 No, there are currently no concessions available.
-Waste can be taken free of charge to your nearest household waste and recycling site.
+Waste can be taken free of charge to your nearest household waste and recycling site (tip).

 Q: How long does the garden waste service last?

-The service runs over a fixed 12 month period from 15th July through to 14th July the following year.
-All registrations apply to this fixed period no matter what date you join the service.
+The service runs over a fixed 12-month period from 15th July through to 14th July the following year.
+The annual charge applies to this fixed period no matter what date you join the service.
 It is not the case that if you are a new registration your subscription will run for a full year from the day you join.
-The garden waste service is suspended over the Christmas period for 2 weeks, please see ‘when is my bin day’ or your garden waste calendar for collection dates.

 Q: What can I put in my bin?

-Q: Why is garden waste suspended over Christmas?
+Q: Why is garden waste collections suspended over Christmas?

-Garden waste collections are suspended due to demand for the service at this time of year being minimal.
-These resources are far better utilised supporting waste collection rounds due to the significant increased volume of waste experienced over the Christmas period.
+Garden waste collections are suspended over Christmas due to demand for the service at this time of year being minimal.
+These staff resources are far better utilised supporting waste collection rounds due to the significant increased volume of waste experienced over the Christmas period.

 Q: What happens if my garden waste freezes to the bin?

-Q: Can I recycle my real Christmas tree?
+Q: Can I put my Christmas tree in my brown bin?

-Q: Can I place garden waste in my refuse bin or mixed recycling bin instead to dispose of it?
+Q: Can I place garden waste in my household waste bin or mixed recycling bin?

-No. Garden waste cannot be placed in either the refuse or recycling bins.
+No. Garden waste MUST NOT be placed in either the refuse or recycling bins.
 Any refuse or recycling bins containing garden waste will not be emptied.

 Q: Where can I see a copy of the Terms and Conditions for the service?